• Skip to main content

 • Preheat your oven to 375°F. Generously butter a 9 x 13 baking dish and set aside.

-• Transfer the macaroni and cheese to the prepared baking dish, top with the remaining cheese, and bake in the preheated oven for 30-40 minutes, or until golden and bubbly. allow the mac and cheese to cool for a few minutes and enjoy!
+• Transfer the macaroni and cheese to the prepared baking dish and top with the remaining cheese.
+Bake the mac and cheese for 35 to 45 minutes, or until golden and bubbly.
+Allow the mac and cheese to cool for about 10 minutes and enjoy!

 Notes

-• Taste for seasonings before adding the eggs and add more salt to taste if desired.
+• Taste the mac and cheese for seasoning before adding the eggs and add more salt to taste if needed.

 Nutrition